eventEmitter/ee-postgres-connection/README.md

-# ee-postgres-connection
+# related-postgres-connection

-postgres connection abstraction for the related orm

-## installation

-npm install ee-postgres-connection
+Creates connections to the Postgres Server for the [Related ORM](https://www.npmjs.com/package/related).